2 Control flow, structs, modules and types

 Platform

 Take a look at the dump_hex_fallible() function below as an example.
-This function also comes from the Zig Standard Library, but this time, it comes from the debug.zig module1.
+This function comes from the Zig Standard Library.
+More precisely, from the debug.zig module1.
 There are multiple lines in this function, but I omitted them to focus solely on the switch statement found in this function.
-Notice that this switch statement have four possible cases, or four explicit branches.
+Notice that this switch statement has four possible cases (i.e. four explicit branches).
 Also, notice that we used an else branch in this case.
-Whenever you have multiple possible cases in your switch statement which you want to apply the same exact action, you can use an else branch to do that.

 pub fn dump_hex_fallible(bytes: []const u8) !void {